 The various cultural and social strands were developed in the final phase of ancient China’s history.
 This was characterised by the rise of strong, centralised states which unified the Chinese cultural area under a single imperial dynasty.

 The Qin dynasty emerged as the first unifiers of ancient China from the constant warfare between the different regional states of the late Zhou period.
-The Qin was a short-lived dynasty, brought down by regional forces which it had failed to tame and by a peasantry which it had ruthlessly exploited.
+The Qin is famous for imposing a rigid unity on Chinese society, and in building an early version of the Great Was of China.
+However, the Qin regime’s very rigidity made it a short-lived dynasty.
+It was brought down by regional forces which it had failed to tame and by a peasantry which it had ruthlessly exploited.

 The next of these unifying dynasties, however, would rule China for some 400 years.
 This was the Han dynasty, arguably the most important of all China’s dynasties.
 Under the Han emperors the Chinese became so used to being ruled as a single nation that to this day they call themselves the Han people.
 It was under the Han that Confucianism triumphed over all the competing schools of thought which had emerged in the later Zhou period to become the ruling ideology of China.
 An empire-wide bureaucracy, staffed to a large extent by officials recruited and promoted on merit, and imbued with Confucian thought, came to govern China.
 Closely linked to this, the roots of the exam system by which officials were recruited can to traced back to this period.